 Docker containers are like lightweight virtual machines running your applications.
 But how do you keep track of what’s running?
-Enter docker ps
+Enter docker ps - your essential command for container management.

 Basic Usage